List of cinemas in Thailand: Hatyai Cineplex

 Hatyai Cineplex is located in the Central Hatyai shopping mall, and is operated by the Major Cineplex Group.

 Quartier CineArt

 Quartier CineArt is located in the EmQuartier (Bangkok) shopping mall, and is operated by the Major Cineplex Group.

 WestGate Cineplex

-WestGate Cineplex is located in the CentralPlaza WestGate shopping mall, and is operated by the Major Cineplex Group.
+WestGate Cineplex is located in the Central Westgate shopping mall, and is operated by the Major Cineplex Group.

+ICON Cineconic

+ICON Cineconic is located in the Iconsiam shopping mall, and is operated by the Major Cineplex Group.

+Promenade Cineplex

+Located in The Promenade shopping mall.
+Designed in Classical theme.
+Opened in August 2015.